External Recruitment Definition:

-Therefore, it is a process with a high potential candidate who is capable of handling any type of situations in the company.
+Therefore, it is a process with a high potential candidate who is capable of handling any type of situation in the company.

 7. Better growth:

 By using an external recruitment process, the company can expect growth not just for the candidate, but actually, the company can expect it for itself also.

 When a company selects a candidate with high potential, then there is a higher possibility of the overall growth of the company.
 The employees within the organization also broaden their capacity and may try to match with the new talent.